 IWA became a casualty of coronavirus at the end of February 2020.
 The second biggest show of its kind in the world was postponed just before the gun trade was just about to start its ‘build-up’ in the Messe at Nuremberg.
 IWA officials are believed to have met a delegation from the German ministry of health on 26 February 2020 to discuss the rapid spread of Covid-19.

-In a letter it sent to standholders, IWA OutdoorClassics organisers said: “Dear exhibitors, We are aware that you have incurred costs due to the postponement.
+In a letter it sent to standholders in March, IWA OutdoorClassics organisers said: “Dear exhibitors, We are aware that you have incurred costs due to the postponement.
 We will therefore give all exhibitors registered for IWA 2020 for participation in IWA OutdoorClassics in September 2020, due to the special circumstances, as a gesture of goodwill and without recognition of any legal obligation, a one-off credit of 50% of the stand rental already invoiced for 2020.”

-In a letter it sent to standholders, IWA said: “Since we will not decide these conceptual considerations without the industry, we have decided to set up an international IWA Customer Circle at decision-maker level.
+In an earlier letter it sent to standholders, IWA said: “Since we will not decide these conceptual considerations without the industry, we have decided to set up an international IWA Customer Circle at decision-maker level.
 We would like to involve national and international representatives from all product segments represented at the trade fair, as well as representatives of the visitor target groups and trade media in this IWA Customer Circle.
 A first meeting of the IWA-Customer Circle will be scheduled for March 2020.”

 News of the postponement came through at 1330 GMT on Thursday 27 February, just over a week before the show was due to start.

 At 1350 GMT, IWA’s website said the show is still going ahead.

 By 1400 GMT, the website was updated to say this:

 For more, go to IWA.info/en